 df = pd.read_csv('datafile.csv')

-The above code, would give you a correlation matrix printed in e.g. a Jupyter Notebook.
+The above code would give you a correlation matrix printed in e.g., a Jupyter Notebook.
 Read the post for more information.

-Before, having a look at the applications of a correlation matrix, I also want to mention that pip can be used to install a specific version of a Python package if needed.
+Before looking at the applications of a correlation matrix, I also want to mention that pip can be used to install a specific version of a Python package if needed.

 Applications of a Correlation Matrix